 Will companies have to deal with additional bureaucracy?

-- Time recording at the stationary terminal,
+- Time tracking at the stationary terminal,

 - at the PC workstation or

-- mobile with a variety of end devices
+- Mobile with a variety of end devices

-Would you rather call one of our experts?
+Would you prefer to call one of our experts?
+Please contact us at: +49 9704 60392-100.